southsidedean/using-kubectl-generate-yaml-manifests/README.md

 volumeattachments                              storage.k8s.io/v1                      false        VolumeAttachment
 ```

+*Note that many API resource types have shortnames that you can use to speed up typing commands.*

+You can dig deeper into these API resources using the `kubectl explain` command, which serves as a great reference when creating manifests.

-More information, via the `kubectl explain` command:
+More information about `deployments` API resource, via the `kubectl explain` command:
 ```bash
 kubectl explain deploy
 ```